Ferdinand Gamper: Suicide

 During the siege, a shot was heard from inside the farm.
-At this point, the authorities broke in and found the lifeless body of Ferdinand Gamper, who had committed suicide with a gunshot to the head.
+At this point, the authorities broke in and found the lifeless body of Ferdinand Gamper, who had died by suicide with a gunshot to the head.
 The agents had no doubts that he was the Monster of Merano, who had terrified the population of the South Tyrolean city, especially those who spoke the Italian language.
-The weapon used by Gamper was a Weihrauch .22 caliber Magnum rifle with a sawed-off barrel and butt to make it concealable in a backpack which he carried with him, which later turned out to be the same weapon used in all six of the murders.
+The weapon used by Gamper was a Weihrauch .22 calibre Magnum rifle with a sawed-off barrel and butt to make it concealable in a backpack which he carried with him, which later turned out to be the same weapon used in all six of the murders.

 Possible motive for the murders

 After Gamper's suicide, the investigators continued to deepen their knowledge of the killer's personality.
-In the beginning it was believed that the murders were committed solely because of schizophrenia, but this pathology had not been diagnosed by a doctor, so much that the name Gamper was not included in any list of mentally ill patients in the Bolzano province.
+In the beginning, it was believed that the murders were committed solely because of schizophrenia, but this pathology had not been diagnosed by a doctor, so much so that the name Gamper was not included in any list of mentally ill patients in the Bolzano province.

 Ethnic and racial hatred was then taken into consideration.
-Gamper, as noticed by the few people that knew him well, openly hated the Italians and seemed to be a pure misogynist.
-The victims of his murders were mainly males of Italian nationality, except for Detmering, who was a German citizen, but the killer was probably deceived by the fact that the banker was speaking in Italian to his lover.
+Gamper, as noticed by the few people who knew him well, openly hated the Italians and seemed to be a pure misogynist.
+The victims of his murders were mainly males of Italian nationality, except for Detmering, who was a German citizen, but the killer was probably deceived by the fact that the banker was speaking Italian to his lover.